sriyogesh94/dcos-docs/1.9/installing/custom/configuration/index.md

 # Format

 ## Key-value pairs
 The config.yaml file is formatted as a list of key-value pairs.
-Each pair is in the format KEY: VALUE.
 For example:

 ```yaml
 bootstrap_url: file:///opt/dcos_install_tmp